centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-restapi.md

 ## Overview

-NSClient++ provides is own REST API using the webserver module.
+NSClient++ provides its own REST API using the webserver module.
-This REST API give the possibility to exploit monitoring data from windows servers through HTTPS connections.
+This REST API give the possibility to exploit monitoring data from Windows servers through HTTPS connections.

 ## Plugin-Pack assets